Diversity grows among Daytona 500 media as race enters 64th year - NewsBreak

 SIRIUS XM NASCAR Radio reporter Claire B. Lang has been on the NASCAR beat for decades, but it wasn’t an easy fight to get on the air.

-“In sports talk radio they didn’t even want women to call in and express your opinion,” said Lang.
+“In sports talk radio they didn’t even want women to call in and express your opinion,” Lang said.

 Lang changed the game decades ago when she moved to Charlotte from the Midwest to fill in on a sports radio show.
 She fell in love with the speed of NASCAR and just as quickly began covering the sport full time.